s0rd3s/whisper-api-server/README.md

 ## Recommended Model

 For Russian language transcription, we recommend using the [**whisper-large-v3-russian**](https://huggingface.co/antony66/whisper-large-v3-russian) model from Hugging Face.
 This model is fine-tuned specifically for Russian speech recognition and delivers high accuracy.
+For faster transcription with slightly lower accuracy, consider the [**whisper-large-v3-turbo-russian**](https://huggingface.co/dvislobokov/whisper-large-v3-turbo-russian) model, which is optimized for speed.

 Perfect for local development or offline use cases where OpenAI's API isn't accessible.